According to the American Kennel Club, the loyal, sweet-faced Labrador Retriever is hands down the most popular family dog in the United States.

 Labs need active playtimes with their owners.
-They enjoy being taught to fetch or find things by smell; anything that engages their intellect and their incredible energy.
+They enjoy being taught to fetch or find things by smell, anything that engages their intellect and incredible energy.

 If you are looking for a dog that won’t get worn out by your active, noisy kids, a Lab just might be your best bet.

 The answer, in a word, is yes.
-As this YouTube Video shows, no description of the Labrador Retriever personality would be complete without addressing the Lab’s naturally goofy side.
+As this YouTube Video shows, no description of the Labrador Retriever’s personality would be complete without addressing the Lab’s naturally goofy side.